microsoft/onnxruntime/docs/execution-providers/community-maintained/Vitis-AI-ExecutionProvider.md

 # Vitis-AI Execution Provider
 {: .no_toc }

-[Vitis-AI](https://github.com/Xilinx/Vitis-AI) is Xilinx's development stack for hardware-accelerated AI inference on Xilinx platforms, including both edge devices and Alveo cards.
+[Vitis-AI](https://github.com/Xilinx/Vitis-AI) is AMD's development stack for hardware-accelerated AI inference on AMD platforms, including both edge devices and Alveo cards.
 It consists of optimized IP, tools, libraries, models, and example designs.
-It is designed with high efficiency and ease of use in mind, unleashing the full potential of AI acceleration on Xilinx FPGA and ACAP.
+It is designed with high efficiency and ease of use in mind, unleashing the full potential of AI acceleration on AMD FPGA and ACAP.

-The current Vitis-AI execution provider inside ONNXRuntime enables acceleration of Neural Network model inference using DPUv1.
-DPUv1 is a hardware accelerator for Convolutional Neural Networks (CNN) on top of the Xilinx [Alveo](https://www.xilinx.com/products/boards-and-kits/alveo.html) platform and targets U200 and U250 accelerator cards.
+The current Vitis-AI execution provider inside ONNXRuntime enables acceleration of Neural Network model inference using embedded devices such as Zynq® UltraScale+™ MPSoC, Versal, Versal AI Edge and Kria cards.

 ## Contents